Mammoth Handyman

 Company Overview

-Once Mammoth Handyman, I focus on basic home repairs, upgrades, and enhancements.
+Once Mammoth Handyman, I focus on basic home repairs, replacements, and improvements.
 Now, I hold my electrical contracting certification and plan to concentrate more on both residential and commercial electrical projects.

-I enrolled in WECA, an electrical apprenticeship program, knowing very little about building trades.
-During the five-year training in commercial and residential electrical work, I gained extensive knowledge in all aspects of electrical work.
-Alongside this, I observed other trades, inquired, and gained insights through trial and error.
+I became a member of WECA, an electrical apprenticeship program, knowing very little about construction.
+Over the course of the five-year commercial and residential apprenticeship, I learned a great deal in all aspects of electrical work.
+Simultaneously, I observed other trades, sought advice, and learned from my mistakes.

-I completed the five-year apprenticeship as scheduled in 2010, despite I was short on hours due to the economic downturn in 2009, which led to a two-year slowdown.
+I graduated from the apprenticeship program on time in 2010, although I was short on hours due to the 2009 market downturn, which led to a two-year slowdown.

-I became frustrated of being the junior member on the totem pole.
-Not wanting to travel for extended durations, I faced layoffs whenever business dipped.
+I felt weary of being the junior member on the team.
+Unwilling to travel for extended durations, I was laid off whenever business dipped.
 So, I made the decision to create my own path.
-Whenever I faced a layoff, I started making moves to establish my own company and nurture it to grow.
-It was thriving, but I was presented with too many requests for jobs above the $500 threshold (the maximum allowed for a handyman license), and insufficient jobs under that amount.
-As a result, I reduced the handyman business and worked towards obtaining my electrical contracting license.
+Each time I was laid off, I took steps to start my own venture and develop it into a successful enterprise.
+It showed promise, but I encountered numerous opportunities for jobs above the $500 threshold (the limit for a handyman license), and too few jobs under that amount.
+Therefore, I scaled back the handyman business and focused on obtaining my license as an electrical contractor.

 Business Services